OpenDriveLab/OpenScene/README.md

 where $TP_c$, $FP_c$, and $FN_c$ correspond to the number of true positive, false positive, and false negative predictions for class $c_i$.

-### All-in-One Model Verification with Diverse Downstream Tasks
+### Task 2: All-in-One Model Verification with Diverse Downstream Tasks

 After pre-training, the fine-tuning stage allows for diverse downstream tasks to be defined on various datasets.